top of page

 The inspiration for legacy videos came not from a client, but from family.
 After my aunt passed at 100, an 18-minute video of her was played at her celebration of life.
 That video—simple, unpolished—became the most powerful part of the day.
 I realized then how deeply this kind of storytelling matters.

 Today, I bring everything I’ve learned — about light, presence, listening, and trust — into each legacy video.
 This work isn’t about performance.
-It’s about helping people feel truly seen, and preserving that feeling for the people they love.
+It’s about helping people feel truly seen, and preserving their essence for the people they love.